jina-ai/docs/chapters/logging.rst

     port: 24224

-To better understand fluentd configuration and to see how you can adapt to your needs, please see [https://docs.fluentd.org/configuration](https://docs.fluentd.org/configuration)
+To better understand fluentd configuration and to see how you can adapt to your needs, please see `Fluentd docs <https://docs.fluentd.org/configuration>`_.

 Start fluentd daemon
 ^^^^^^^^^^^^^^^